kgyanwal/vr_project1_final/README.md

 3. Soap Bar
 4. Mask
 5. Sanitizer bottle
-6. Log (on which the sanitizer bottle is revolving).
+6. Log (on which the sanitizer bottle is rotating).

 There is also an audio file, which gives a brief message what's the use of these components in order to project ourselves and others.